jshores281/jshores281/README.md

 # Welcome to the Data Arsenal.

-### This page is dedicated to building and practicing server-side tools used to enhance data analysis skills, gain personal insights and create new ideas.
+### This page is dedicated to building and practicing server-side tools used to enhance data engineering skills, gain personal insights, test and create new ideas.

 <br>